“This post may contain affiliate links. Please read my disclosure for more info.

 Another option to get your credit report and your credit score for free is through Credit Sesame.
 It’s not only free, but they don’t even require a credit card.

-When I signed up I noticed two inaccuracies, that I was able to correct and raise my score.
+When I accessed Credit Sesame, I noticed two inaccuracies, both of which I was able to correct, which in turn raised my score.

 One benefit of Credit Sesame is that you can go back periodically and re-check your score without negatively affecting it.
-They do a ‘soft inquiry’ that won’t affect your score in the same way that a credit check from a potential creditor would.
+This is considered a ‘soft inquiry’ that won’t affect your score in the same way that a credit check from a potential creditor would.

-They’ll send you an email every few days with tips on improving your credit, which will always contain an offer or two.
+Credit Sesame will send an occasional email with tips on improving your credit, which will always contain an offer or two.
 This is how they’re able to offer their service for free.
 But I’ve never felt inundated with their emails.

 Step 3.
 How to Maintain a Good Credit Score